Back to blog

 Safety.
 The biggest advantage of a slatmill is safety.
 On a motorized treadmill, if a dog stumbles, slows down, or panics, the belt keeps moving.
 On a slatmill, the belt stops the instant the dog does.
 There is no risk of a dog being dragged or thrown off the back.

 Natural movement.
 Because the dog powers the belt, their stride is completely natural.
-They are not chasing a machine - they are running at exactly the pace their body wants to run.
+They are not chasing a machine.
+They are running at exactly the pace their body wants to run.
 This makes slatmill sessions more biomechanically sound and less likely to cause strain or injury.

 Strength building.
 Driving a slatmill belt requires more muscular effort than running on a motorized treadmill at the same speed.
 The dog must push each slat backward, which engages the hindquarters, core, and drive muscles more actively.
 This makes slatmill training particularly effective for building strength and conditioning, not just cardiovascular fitness.

 No electricity required.
 Slatmills are fully mechanical.
-They can be used anywhere - indoors, outdoors, or in a van parked in your driveway.
+They can be used anywhere: indoors, outdoors, or in a van parked in your driveway.

 The Fitness Benefits of Slatmill Training